secureCodeBox/securecodebox.github.io/README.md

 ### Adding a scanner or persistence provider

-Scanner and persistence provider are referred as integrations.
-Scanner, which are integrated into our secureCodeBox project have their own repository in which the main documentation must be written in the README.md.
+Scanners and persistence providers are referred to as integrations.
+Scanners, which are integrated into our [secureCodeBox-v2-alpha](https://github.com/secureCodeBox/secureCodeBox-v2-alpha) repository have their own directories (located at [/scanners/](https://github.com/secureCodeBox/secureCodeBox-v2-alpha/tree/master/scanners)) in which the main documentation must be written in a `README.md` file.
 Persistence provider documentation is located at `/src/pages/integrations/persistence-provider/`.

 #### Scanner